 In addition to gaining proficiency in outpatient and inpatient pediatric gastroenterology, extensive procedural training is also offered in basic and advanced procedures.
 Scholarly work is an emphasized component of the training experience, and Columbia University offers a wealth of research opportunities.
-Fellows are expected to participate in both clinical and translational investigative projects and to produce high quality research during their research years under the close supervision of an established faculty mentor.
+Fellows are expected to participate in basic, clinical or translational investigative projects and to produce high quality research during their second and third years under the close supervision of an established faculty mentor.
 Regular committee meetings are organized to monitor and aid in the progress of fellows’ scholarly endeavors.
-The majority of our fellows are supported by extramural funding including a Pediatric Scientist Development Awards from the American Medical School Pediatric Department Chairmen, with funding from NICHD, and an NIH T32 Training Grant in Gastroenterology.
+The majority of our fellows are supported by extramural funding including a Pediatric Scientist Development Award from the American Medical School Pediatric Department Chairmen, with funding from NICHD, and an NIH T32 Training Grant in Gastroenterology.